 The Stanford PHIND Center awarded seed funding for a project entitled “A Decision-Analytic Framework for Economic Evaluation of Current Precision Health Approaches and Prioritization of Their Future Research and Development,” in which TRANSPERS Director, Kathryn Phillips, will be a collaborator.
 PHIND is dedicated to longitudinal monitoring and improvement of overall human health on a lifelong basis.
 This study is the first to examine economic evaluation approaches to examining this exciting and growing focus on precision health.
 Congratulations, Kathryn.

 TRANSPERS collaborator Allison Kurian, Stanford University, in conjunction with Steven Katz from University of Michigan, received National Cancer Institute funding to examine potential gaps in genetic testing use, test results and treatment among newly diagnosed breast and ovarian cancer patients, according to pre-test HBOC risk and sociodemographics.
-Details: Genetic testing, treatment use, and mortality after diagnosis of breast and ovarian cancer: the Georgia-California GeneLINK Initiative.
+Grant: Genetic testing, treatment use, and mortality after diagnosis of breast and ovarian cancer: the Georgia-California GeneLINK Initiative.
 Congratulations, Allison!!!

 TRANSPERS publications in JAMA and Science lay out health policy agenda on new CMS coverage policy for sequencing tests in cancer patients